Schema Markup Example

 3. Keywords You're Targeting

-Search volume and competition determine how much work a keyword requires:
+Search volume and competition decide how much work a keyword takes:

 4. Your Starting Position

-A website with no existing authority requires more work than one already ranking for some keywords.
+A site with no existing authority takes more work than one already ranking.

-• Already ranking (wanting to improve): Can often be lower-cost optimization
+• Already ranking and improving: often lower-cost optimization

 5. Content Needs

-More content = higher cost.
-A content-heavy strategy (monthly blog posts) costs more than technical-only optimization.
+More content means higher cost.
+A content-heavy strategy costs more than technical-only work.

 • Technical optimization only: $1,500-$2,500/month